Email invoicing

 </cac:Attachment>

-Sender can define a message and contact details that are shown in the email body.
-These details can be added either via UI or through API using PATCH /v1/company/settings method.
+You can define a message and contact details that appear in the email body.
+Add these through the UI or using PATCH /v1/company/settings.

 A confirmation message is sent to any defined contact email, and the address must be confirmed before it appears in invoice emails.